Maya Corrigan

 Edgar Allan Poe is revered as the father of the detective story.
 He pioneered the conventions that later writers would adopt.

-Poe's story, "The Murders in the Rue Morgue” (1841) features a brilliant private detective whose exploits are recorded by an admiring sidekick, murder victims discovered in a locked room, the arrest of the wrong person, and an ingenious solution.
+Poe's story, "The Murders in the Rue Morgue” (1841) introduces Parisian detective Dupin, whose brilliance is recorded by an admiring sidekick.
+The story features murder victims found in a locked room, the arrest of an innocent person, and an ingenious solution.

-“The Mystery of Marie Roget” (1842), a fictional story inspired by a real crime, exemplifies "armchair detective" methods, as Poe's detective solves a murder by reading newspaper accounts of the crime.
+“The Mystery of Marie Roget” (1842), a fictional story inspired by a real crime, exemplifies "armchair detective" methods.
+Poe's detective solves a murder by reading newspaper accounts of the crime.

 “The Purloined Letter” (1845) describes how the detective, consulted when police methods fail, finds the obvious but overlooked solution and uses trickery to foil the criminal.